Bioconductor/bioconductor.org/content/help/workflows/variants.md

     SimpleList of length 2
     names(2): cPd GT

-To find the structural location of the variants we use the locateVariants function with the TxDb.Hsapiens.UCSC.hg19.knownGene package we loaded eariler.
-The variants in our VCF object have chromosome name "17" while the annotation has "chr17".
+To find the structural location of the variants, use the locateVariants function with the TxDb.Hsapiens.UCSC.hg19.knownGene package that was loaded eariler.
+The variants in the VCF object have chromosome name "17" while the annotation has "chr17".
 Adjust the seqlevels (chromosome names) of the VCF object to match that of the annotation.

     > seqlevels(vcf)